-VistaGen Therapeutics, Inc., a Nevada corporation (which may be referred to as VistaGen, the Company, we, our, or us), is a clinical-stage, biopharmaceutical company striving to transform the treatment landscape for individuals living with anxiety, depression and other central nervous system (CNS) disorders.
-We are focused on developing and commercializing innovative therapeutics with the potential to be faster-acting, and with fewer side effects and safety concerns, than products that are currently approved by the U.S. Food and Drug Administration (FDA).
-Each of our drug candidates has a differentiated potential mechanism of action (MOA), has been well-tolerated in all clinical studies to date, and may have therapeutic potential in multiple CNS indications.
-Our goal is to become a biopharmaceutical company that develops and commercializes innovative CNS therapies for highly prevalent neuropsychiatric and neurological indications where current treatment options are inadequate to meet the needs of millions of patients in the U.S. and worldwide.
+Vistagen Therapeutics, Inc., a Nevada corporation (which may be referred to as Vistagen, the Company, we, our, or us), is advancing therapeutics with the potential to be faster-acting, and with fewer side effects and safety concerns, than those that are currently available for neuropsychiatric disorders with high unmet need.
+Our most-advanced clinical-stage candidates, PH94B and PH10, are targeting multiple forms of anxiety and depression.
+Both PH94B and PH10 belong to a new class of drugs known as pherines.
+At microgram level doses, these investigational neuroactive steroids are formulated as nasal sprays designed to achieve rapid-onset anti-anxiety (PH94B) or antidepressant (PH10) effects by directly activating chemosensory neurons located in the nasal passages, which neurons then impact olfactory amygdala "fear off" and "fear on" neural circuits in the brain, without requiring systemic uptake or direct activity on CNS neurons in the brain.
+Our goal is to become a biopharmaceutical company that develops and commercializes innovative therapies for highly prevalent CNS indications where current treatment options are inadequate to meet the needs of millions of patients in the U.S. and worldwide.